 - 1. Insert an indwelling 22 gauge, blue, cannula and take a basal blood sample (t = -30).
 Wait 30 minutes before taking the baseline (t = 0) sample for growth hormone as cannulation may cause GH to rise. - 2.
 Check glucose level by meter. - If glucose < 2.6 mmol/L at the start of the test DO NOT PROCEED WITH TEST & DO NOT ADMINISTER GLUCAGON.
 Discuss with endocrine team.
-It may be necessary to administer 10 % dextrose 2 ml/kg throughout the test.
-Take a sample for glucose and growth hormone before administering dextrose. - If glucose level > 2.6 mmol/L then administer glucagon i.m. using a dose of 30 μg/kg of body weight up to a maximum dose of 1 mg. - 3.
-Take further blood samples for growth hormone at 60, 90, 120, 150 and 180 min post glucagon administration. - 4.
+It may be necessary to administer 10% glucose 2 ml/kg throughout the test.
+Take a sample for glucose and growth hormone before administering glucose. - If glucose level > 2.6 mmol/L then administer glucagon:

+Generic Route Dose Frequency

+Glucagon i.m 30 micrograms/kg of body weight Bolus

+up to a maximum dose of 1 mg.

+- 3. Take further blood samples for growth hormone at 60, 90, 120, 150 and 180 min post glucagon administration. - 4.
 Observe for signs of hypoglycaemia throughout the test and record in patient's notes. - 5.
-Remember to check the child's glucose level by meter and the responsiveness at every sample. - 6.
-A sweet drink and a full meal must be eaten and tolerated after the test and the child should be observed for 1 hour after the test.
-Blood glucose (by meter) must be >4 mmol/L before discharge.
+Remember to check the child's glucose level by meter and the responsiveness at every sample.